Groww-OSS/stylelint-config/README.md

 # stylelint-config

-Shared Stylelint config for Groww projects.
+Standard Stylelint config adopted in Groww.
+Customized as per requirement and preferences of devs in Groww.
 ## Install
 for **npm >=5**